 • Coastal scrub, grasslands, oak woodlands

-• Location: Take the 101 south to Wendy Drive in Thousand Oaks.
-Take Wendy south to Lynn Road.
-Turn right on Lynn and drive about two miles.
+• Location: Off Lynn Road in Newbury Park.
 Look for the sign reading “National/State Park”.
-Turn left and follow the road to parking.
+Turn south and follow the road to parking.

 • Highlights: towhees, roadrunners, woodpeckers, sparrows, wrens, hawks, Lazuli Buntings (spring/summer), Blue Grosbeaks (spring/summer)